Locko2901/BetterChatBot/README.md

 ## Enabling Commands in ExampleBot (Optional)

-Enable command handling by uncommenting sections in `index.js` and `deploy-commands.js` and follow the guided instructions:
+Enable command handling by uncommenting sections in `index.js` and `deploy-commands.js` and follow the guided instructions after `// TODO`:

 ```shell
 nano ExampleBot/src/index.js